Comstock Resources Inc. (CRK) Shares Up Despite Recent Market Volatility

 CRK’s Market Performance

-The stock of Comstock Resources Inc. (CRK) has seen a -3.06% decrease in the past week, with a -20.08% drop in the past month, and a -33.31% fall in the past quarter.
-The volatility ratio for the week is 6.19%, and the volatility levels for the past 30 days are at 5.99% for CRK.
-The simple moving average for the last 20 days is -10.47% for CRK stock, with a simple moving average of -32.93% for the last 200 days.
+CRK stock saw a decrease of 2.39% in the past week, with a monthly decline of -16.32% and a quarterly a decrease of -23.32%.
+The volatility ratio for the week is 6.44%, and the volatility levels for the last 30 days are 5.85% for Comstock Resources Inc. (CRK).
+The simple moving average for the last 20 days is -5.14% for CRK stock, with a simple moving average of -30.18% for the last 200 days.

 Analysts’ Opinion of CRK